clorischen-mz/Customer-Churn-Analysis-for-TeleBoiler/README.md

 1. About 40% of older adults (65 or above) churned from TeleBoiler, which is ~14% higher than the churn rate for other age groups.
 2. The top reason why older adults churn is because competitors made better offers.
 3. Customers who are not in a group plan, in the age group 50, and with an account length of 12 months or less have a churn rate of 48.3%.

-Recommendation: TeleBoiler should seek to improve the quality of its devices because it’s the #2 reason why customers churn and #1 reason why customers on unlimited plans churn.
+**Recommendation**: TeleBoiler should seek to improve the quality of its devices because it’s the #2 reason why customers churn and #1 reason why customers on unlimited plans churn.

 ![image](https://github.com/user-attachments/assets/d7f891b0-c239-4d65-878a-abc1a6c646eb)
 ![image](https://github.com/user-attachments/assets/b51b84f7-1efa-4bb5-926e-662d7dde0265)